hiradary/reoverlay/README.md

   )
 }
 ```
 <strong>NOTE:</strong> Using `ModalWrapper` is totally optional.
 It's just a half-transparent full-screen div, with a few preset animation options.
-You can use your own ModalWrapper.
+You can create and use your own ModalWrapper.
 In that case you can fully customize animation, responsiveness, etc. Check the code for [ModalWrapper](https://github.com/hiradary/reoverlay/blob/master/src/ModalWrapper.js).

 ## Props ⚒